kassidysharits1/SAMDAT/README.md

 Specific Recommended improvements:

 - Add a surveyor's wheel for better distance precision/accuracy
+- Add fifth and sixth wheels to driving system
 - Improve weight distribution: the rover currently drives slightly crooked because the weight is not distributed evenly (mainly the heavy battery causing these issues).
 - Adaptive driving from GPS information paired with wheel position sensors.
 - Waterproofing for all weather conditions.